Setup

 Video game developers use the word "sprite" to refer to characters, items, or anything else that moves above a background.

-Try editing the properties of the box and circle sprites in the mini examples below!
+Try editing the properties of the box and circle sprites in the code examples below!

 Try turning the sprite named ball into a blue circle with a diameter of 30 and place it at the top right corner of the canvas.